google/wire/README.md

 ## Future Work

--   The names of imports and provider results in the generated code are not actually as nice as shown above.
-I'd like to make them nicer in the common cases while ensuring uniqueness.
 -   Support for map bindings.
 -   Support for multiple provider outputs.
 -   Currently, all dependency satisfaction is done using identity.
 I'd like to